comp210ss2/comp210ss2.github.io/notes/qz06_topics.md

             - **How to implement?**
         - Breadth-first
             - **How to implement?**
-        - **Given a graph, be able to state a DFS and BFS traversal**
+        - **Given a graph, be able to state a depth-first and breadth-first traversal**
-        - **Given a graph and sequence of vertices, be able to identify whether the sequence is a DFS or BFS traversal**
+        - **Given a graph and sequence of vertices, be able to identify whether the sequence is a depth-first or breadth-first traversal**
     - Dijkstra's algorithm
         - **Be able to do it by hand**
         - **Be able to describe why we need the `known` and `prev` fields**